karttur/geoimagine/_posts/2018/2018-11-19-blog-climate-autocorr.markdown

 # Introduction

+Autocorrelation, or serial correlation, is the correlation of a signal and delayed copies of itself (i.e. with 1,2 or 3 days/weeks/months delay).
+The Autocorrelation with no delay is always 1.0 (perfect), and for time series with annual seasonality (like climate) the correlation with a delay representing the number of annual seasons (i.e. 12 if monthly data) is usually strong.
+The autocorrelation is useful for e.g. filling missing data, forecasting or for creating unbiased datasets.

 In this post you will plot the autocorrelation for climate index data.
-Karttur's GeoImagine Framework uses the python package <span class = 'package'>statsmodel</span> for estimation of both the nomral (or full) autocorrelation function (acf) and the partial acf (pacf).
-The <span class = 'package'>statsmodel</span> acf and pacf functions can be used for estimating the autocorrelation for any time series data, both for plotting and for producing layers with per pixel estimation of the autocorrleation.
+Karttur's GeoImagine Framework uses the python package <span class = 'package'>statsmodel</span> for estimation of both the normal (or full) autocorrelation function (acf) and the partial acf (pacf).
+The <span class = 'package'>statsmodel</span> acf and pacf functions can be used for estimating the autocorrelation for any time series data, both for plotting and for producing layers with per pixel estimation of the autocorrelation.

 # Prerequisites